Common Mistakes in Dosage Calculation Practice and How to Avoid Them

 3. Neglecting Patient-Specific Factors

-Understand that dosage calculations do not just revolve around the prescription and the digits.
+Understand that dosage calculations practice do not just revolve around the prescription and the digits.
 Patients are different in the sense of different weight, age, and health status and all these should be looked at when calculating the dosage.
 Ignoring these metrics will ultimately lead to incorrect dosing.
 But how can practitioners avoid this mistake?
 As for the geriatric patients, their dosage is given by determining their age or weight.
 Always ensure you have the updated information regarding their weight and age before giving the dosage.

 You could also consider factors such as liver or kidney function, especially for patients with existing medical conditions.
 Their dosage will not be similar to patients with no such underlying conditions.
 Ensure you double-check whether the dosage given aligns with dosing recommendations given the patient’s characteristics.